RetroDECK/ES-DE/USERGUIDE-DEV.md

 A general recommendation regarding installation on Linux is to try to avoid the RetroArch releases included in the OS repositories as they're usually quite limited with regards to the number of available cores, and they're usually older versions.
 Instead go for either the Snap, Flatpak or AppImage distributions or build from source.

 The default es_systems.xml file is paired with a file named es_find_rules.xml which tries to find the emulators and cores using some predefined rules.
 For Windows this should normally just work, and for macOS too as long as RetroArch is installed at the default location /Applications/RetroArch.app.
-For Unix/Linux there is one exception that is problematic which is AppImages as there is no real standardized directory for storing these images.
+For Unix/Linux there is one exception that is problematic which is AppImages as there is no standardized directory for storing these images.
 ES-DE will look for the RetroArch AppImage in the following locations in addition to searching the PATH variable:

 ```
 ~/Applications/RetroArch-Linux-x86_64.AppImage